-45. Energy can be produced from non-renewable or renewable sources.
+46. Energy can be produced from non-renewable or renewable sources.
 Non-renewable energy resources are the minerals used for energy production.
 These environmental resources cannot be renewed in any human timescale, so their extraction and use in the economy depletes the resource, limiting its availability for future generations.
 Indicators on the magnitude of their stocks through time are required to assist in the sustainable management of these resources.
 See FDES subcomponent 2.2.

-- A. Topic "production, trade and consumption of energy" (list of indicators) - 46.
-Energy production refers to the capture, extraction or manufacture of fuels or other energy products in forms which are ready for general consumption.
+A. Topic "production, trade and consumption of energy" (list of indicators)

+47. Energy production refers to the capture, extraction or manufacture of fuels or other energy products in forms which are ready for general consumption.
 Energy products are produced in a number of ways, depending on the energy source.
 Energy production, transformation, distribution and consumption are processes characterized by different efficiency rates, which cause distinct environmental impacts (including land use change, air pollution, GHG emissions and waste).
 Therefore, producing indicators to describe these activities is key to informing environmental sustainability policy.
 Total energy production originates from sources that can be classified as non-renewable or renewable.
 Energy production includes the production of primary and secondary energy.
 See FDES topic 2.2.2.
-These indicators were previously part of the theme "G. Energy" and are listed in table 11.
+These indicators were previously part of the theme "G. Energy" and are listed in table 12 below.

-Table 11 Indicators of the topic "production, trade and consumption of energy"
+• • • 4 1 1 ·· · · · Indicators of the to pic "production i, trade and co nsumption of energy"